dhis2/dhis2-docs/src/user/using-the-capture-app.md

 Click **Save new**.
 The system will start looking for possible duplicates that match the name Sarah.
 ![](resources/images/capture_app/duplicates-on-creation-03.png)

-5. The system will automatically view a list of possible duplicates if there are any.
+5. The system will automatically show a list of possible duplicates if there are any.
 ![](resources/images/capture_app/duplicates-on-creation-04.png)

 6. You can choose to make a new enrollement by clicking **Save new** or if you see the right person in the list - you can view the dashboard.